 Upon a successful registration for the programme, women commence our learner-centred training programme, which takes between six to eight months depending on the individual pace of a trainee.
 Azad works with a range of government, business and non-governmental partners to offer the highest quality training.

 In addition, the programme team assist the trainees to acquire citizenship document and accident insurance, open a bank account and obtain a uniform and mobile phone.
 If needed, we also engage family members to ensure women receive on-going support throughout their learning journey to complete the training.
-Women with very little means are also offered financial and other support by giving them access to interest free loans.
+Women with very little means are also offered financial and other support.

 Fostering change agents